-Houston weather: wet weather Wednesday - Mag Viral News
+Houston Weather: Wet weather Wednesday - Mag Viral News

 The sun returns on Friday and Saturday.
-A weaker weather system that blows on Sunday will bring back thick clouds and a few showers.
+A weaker weather system that blows on Sunday will bring back thicker clouds and occasional showers.

 Download the ABC13 Houston app to get weather, traffic and news reports.